JefMari/awesome-wysiwyg-editors/contributing.md

 - New categories is always welcome.
 Improvements to the existing categories or this repository itself are always welcome too.

-## Suggestion

-- Since this repository is still young, suggestions are always welcome.
-Make an issue with `[suggestion]` at the beginning of the title.
-Make sure to justify what you suggest for this repository's improvement.

 ## Updating your PR

 A lot of times, making a PR adhere to the standards above can be difficult.